Maptio/maptio/README.md

 Here are some early tips for troubleshooting:

+- During importing of the Auth0 settings via the Auth0 Deploy CLI, you might encounter various errors as this is a complex import, Auth0 may change their API, and we may not have updated or tested the settings for a while.
+If you encounter errors, they're usually easy to correct by editing the `tenant.yaml` file.
+If you're stuck, please raise an issue or add a comment [on #811](https://github.com/Maptio/maptio/issues/811) and we'll do our best to help you.
+- There might also be some discussions of your issue already on [on #811](https://github.com/Maptio/maptio/issues/811), so that might be worth skimming through too, especially if you're interested in where we're at in our journey to becoming fully open source.
 - If you're trying to set Auth0 up and have gotten to the stage where clicking on "log in" locally redirects you to your own Auth0 tenant (check the URL), but when you're redirected back to Maptio, you're still not logged in, it